Oxford spelling: Usage

 Oxford spelling is used by the Oxford University Press (OUP) for British publications, including its Oxford English Dictionary and its influential British style guide Hart's Rules, and by other publishers who are "etymology conscious", according to Merriam-Webster.
+In addition to the OUP's "Oxford"-branded dictionaries, other British dictionary publishers that list ize suffixes first include Cassell, Collins, and Longman.

 Oxford spelling (especially the first form listed in the Concise Oxford English Dictionary, Twelfth Edition) is the official or de facto spelling standard used in style guides of the international organizations that belong to the United Nations System.
 This includes the World Health Organization, the International Telecommunication Union, the International Labour Organization, the World Food Programme, the International Court of Justice, and UNESCO, and all UN treaties and declarations, such as the Universal Declaration of Human Rights.

 Other international organizations that adhere to this standard include the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), the World Trade Organization (WTO), the North Atlantic Treaty Organization (NATO), the International Atomic Energy Agency (IAEA), Interpol, the International Committee of the Red Cross (ICRC), the World Wide Fund for Nature (WWF), Amnesty International (AI), the World Economic Forum (WEF), and the Global Biodiversity Information Facility (GBIF).

 Oxford spelling is used in a number of academic publications, including the London-based scientific journal Nature and all other UK-based "Nature"-branded journals, the Philosophical Transactions of the Royal Society, and the Journal of Physiology.
 It is used by The Times Literary Supplement, Encyclopædia Britannica, and Cambridge University Press.
-Newspapers and magazines in the UK normally use -ise.
-The style guide of The Times recommended -ize until 1992, when it switched to -ise.
+Newspapers and magazines in the UK normally use ise.
+The style guide of The Times recommended ize until 1992, when it switched to ise.
 The newspaper's chief revise editor, Richard Dixon, wrote of the change:

 In the great -ize versus -ise debate, The Times has opted latterly for simplicity over a sort of erudition ...
 But in the Style Guide of 1992, the following entry appeared: "-ise, -isation: avoid the z construction in almost all cases.
 This is volcanic ground, with common usage straining the crust of classical etymology.
 This guidance is a revision of the Greek zeta root ending in the direction of a Latin ending and common usage: apologise, organise, emphasise, televise, circumcise.
 The only truly awkward result is capsize, which should be left in its Grecian peace."

 In both the King James Bible and the works of Shakespeare, -ize endings are used throughout.
 Well-known literary works that use Oxford spelling include The Lord of the Rings by J. R. R. Tolkien, And Then There Were None by Agatha Christie, and The Lion, the Witch and the Wardrobe by C. S. Lewis.

-Oxford spelling is not necessarily followed by the staff of the University of Oxford.
-The university's style guide, last updated in 2016, recommended the use of -ise for internal use.
+The "Oxford" commonly used to describe the spelling refers to the Oxford University Press, not to the University of Oxford, to which the press belongs.
+Indeed the university's own style guide recommends using -ise because it "is more common in British usage and requires fewer exceptions".